1. Why does NCCIH offer separate clinical trial funding opportunity announcements (FOAs) for mechanistic studies and clinical outcome studies?

-2. What types of research will the new FOAs fund?
+2. What types of research do the NCCIH clinical trial FOAs support?

-They will fund investigator-initiated natural product studies and mind and body intervention studies, targeting support of all phases of clinical intervention development and testing.
+They fund investigator-initiated natural product studies and mind and body intervention studies, and are designed to support all phases of clinical intervention development and testing.

-We will support investigators working to establish “building blocks” that bridge the gap from basic research to high-impact clinical trials on complementary and integrative health interventions.
+We support investigators working to establish “building blocks” that bridge the gap from basic research to high-impact clinical trials on complementary and integrative health interventions.
 Examples of building blocks include feasibility testing, assessment of outcome measures, and intervention fidelity testing.
-Since it is often difficult for investigators to find research funding to establish these building blocks, we’ve developed new mechanisms for these foundational components.
+Since it’s often difficult for investigators to find research funding to establish these building blocks, we provide funding mechanisms for these foundational components.

 3. What kinds of human subjects research will NCCIH still accept through the Parent R01?

-4. What will happen to my application if I submit a clinical trial focused on clinical outcomes to the Parent R01 and ask for it to be assigned to NCCIH?
+4. What will happen to my application if I submit a clinical trial focused on clinical outcomes to the Parent R01 (Clinical Trial Required) and ask for it to be assigned to NCCIH?

 NCCIH won’t accept your application (see NOT-AT-19-011).
 The Center for Scientific Review (CSR) might be able to find another Institute or Center (IC) at NIH to accept it, but if other ICs won’t accept it because it doesn’t align with their mission, the application will be withdrawn without review.
-To avoid this possibility, contact NCCIH program directors for advice and use the new NCCIH clinical trial–specific FOAs when appropriate.
+To avoid this possibility, contact NCCIH program directors for advice prior to submission and use the NCCIH clinical trial–specific FOAs when appropriate.

-5. What’s different about the new NCCIH-issued clinical trial FOAs?
+5. What’s different about the NCCIH-issued clinical trial FOAs?

-The new FOAs are specifically designed for investigator-initiated clinical trials on complementary and integrative approaches.
+The NCCIH FOAs are specifically designed for investigator-initiated clinical trials on complementary and integrative approaches.

-- Applicants using the new FOAs must provide details about their proposed clinical studies in a standardized way via the “PHS Human Subjects and Clinical Trials Information” form in the application package.
+- Applicants using the FOAs must provide details about their proposed clinical studies in a standardized way via the “PHS Human Subjects and Clinical Trials Information” form in the application package.

-- NCCIH special review panels will use the information in PHS Human Subjects and Clinical Trials Information form and the additional attachments to assess key elements of the clinical study, investigator experience, and how regulatory issues will be addressed.
+- NCCIH special review panels will use the information in PHS Human Subjects and Clinical Trials Information form and the additional attachments to assess key elements of the clinical study, investigator experience, and how regulatory issues will be addressed

 6. How do I decide if NCCIH is the best fit for my proposal vs. other NIH ICs?